Our Mission & Growing Practices

 Our Produce & Community

 We grow a huge range of vegetables including several specialty vegetable varieties that are not sold in the grocery store.
-We also grow blueberries, satsumas, elderberry and we are planting even more fruit trees.
-We have 65 ducks that produce the best high protein eggs.
-We grow cut flowers in the Spring as well and are one of the few farms you can order local Mother’s Day flowers from.
+We also produce blueberries and satsumas, and recently we planted over a hundred more fruit trees.
+We grow cut flowers and are one of the few farms you can order local Mother’s Day flowers from.

 We are a gay owned business that prioritizes LGBTQ inclusion in our hiring practices.
-We have an awesome team on the farm, Derek works full-time on the farm along with two part-time farm crew members.
+We have an awesome team on the farm, Derek manages daily operations on the farm along with our assistant manager and two farm crew members.
 Aaron works from home and helps on the farm during his off time.
-We also often host WWOOFers on the farm, an educational farm stay program (wwoofusa.org)